sphinx_gallery_thumbnail_number = 4

 Orthonormal Hermite polynomials

-The library does not has objects to create a grid of graphics.
+The library provides features to create a grid of graphs.
 However, we can use the add_subplot function from Matplotlib.

-Let us create two graphics of the PDF and CDF of the following gaussian distribution..
+Let us create two graphs of the PDF and CDF of the following gaussian distribution..

 n = ot.Normal()